wu-sheng/me/README.md

 I am a Java **APM Architect** in [OneAPM](http://www.oneapm.com).

 My work revolves around distributed systems, distributed tracer, APM, and runtime code generation and manipulation library.
-My primary goal is to build a apm/tracer tool, with _High Efficient_, _Professional_, _fit for docker and microservice env.
+My primary goal is to build a apm/tracer tool, with _High Efficient_, _Professional_, _fit for docker and microservice env_.
 But also **easy** to use.
 In particular, interested in how to build and diagnose large scale systems with apm tools.

 ## News About Me

 ### Open Source Experience
 * 2016.12  Popularize the OpenTracing Spec v1.0 in China open source team.
 Such as [motan](https://github.com/weibocom/motan), [hprose](https://github.com/hprose)
 * 2016.8   Join [OpenTracing](http://opentracing.io), translate OpenTracing Spec v1.0 to [Chinese](http://opentracing.io/documentation/pages/translations.html).